jindalabhinav/machine-learning/parking-lot/README.md

 ## Parking Lot APIs

-In this design system, instead of a CLI system like we created in TicTacToe, we'll instead use an API driven architecture for the parking lot management system.
+In this design system, instead of a CLI system like we created in TicTacToe, we'll instead use an API-driven architecture for the parking lot management system.
 These APIs will follow the 3-layered Architecture, i.e., Controller, Service, and Repository.

 Request Models that we create for the controllers are different from our Entity models.
 They're supposed to be lighter and easier for our clients to use.
-Hence, if we're creating a Parking Lot for example, we need not pass the whole objects for the Parking Floor, or the Display Board.
-These entities might be present in our Database, in which case we can just take an Id for those things to map them with this Parking Lot, or else, in case of Parking Floors, we can just take an input of how many floors are needed, and maybe how many spots per floor are needed as well.
+Hence, if we're creating a Parking Lot, for example, we need not pass the whole objects for the Parking Floor, or the Display Board.
+These entities might be present in our Database, in which case we can just take an ID for those things to map them with this Parking Lot, or else, in the case of Parking Floors, we can just take an input of how many floors are needed, and maybe how many spots per floor are needed as well.
 This will save us from an extremely nested data structure and Request DTOs (Data Transfer Objects) will come to our rescue.

 Also, Controllers are supposed to be very Lean and aren't supposed to have much logic, but they're still responsible for 2 things: